Divjot-Babra/Sensors_and_Control_Project/README.md

 # Sensors and Control Project
-Project for controlling a Fetch robot for following a guider robot.
+Project for controlling a Fetch robot for following a marker pattern.

 ### INSTRUCTIONS FOR INSTALLING REPOSITORY